OXID-eSales/developer_documentation/development/modules_components_themes/module/twig_templates.rst

 Extend template for specific theme
 ----------------------------------

-Inheritance for a specific theme is similar to inheritance for the all themes, but you have to put your template in `/views/twig/tpl/<theme-id>` directory in your module instead of `/views/twig/tpl/`.
+Inheritance for a specific theme is similar to inheritance for all themes, but you have to put your template in `/views/twig/tpl/<theme-id>` directory in your module instead of `/views/twig/tpl/`.

 Example: